 Dry air is the culprit for several issues, including everything from an increased risk for sickness to more frequent shocks from static.
-These differ in the level of importance, but they are both annoyances that may be prevented with the use of a humidifier.
+These differ in the level of importance, but they are both annoyances that could be prevented with the use of a humidifier.

-So, what can you do?
+So, what should you do next?

 Bonus Benefits